StatCan/StatCan.OrchardCore/README.md

 ### How to Contribute

-* Report a bug, share new ideas for a new feature, or ask a questions [Create a new issue](https://github.com/StatCan/StatCan.OrchardCore/issues/new)
+* Report a bug, share new ideas for a new feature, or ask a question by [creating a new issue](https://github.com/StatCan/StatCan.OrchardCore/issues/new)
 * Help with documentation or code?
 Create a Pull Request

 ### Security